 Mathematics Course of Study

-GRADE 9 GRADE 9 GRADE 10
+GRADE 9 GRADE 10

-Algebra 1 (1) Geometry (1)
+Common Core Algebra 1 (1) Common Core Geometry (1)

-Geometry (1) Algebra 2A (1)
+Common Core Geometry (1) Algebra 2A (1)

-OCC Algebra Algebra 2 (1)
+OCC Algebra Algebra 2B (1)

+Algebra 2 (1)

 GRADE 11 GRADE 12

-CC Algebra 2 (1) Pre-Calculus (1)
+Common Core Algebra 2 (1) Pre-Calculus (1)

-Algebra 2B (1) OCC Pre-Calculus (1)
+Pre-Calculus (1) OCC Pre-Calculus (1)

-Pre-Calculus (1) AP Statistics (1)

-IB Math Studies I (1) AP Calculus (1)
+IB Math Studies I (1) AP Statistics (1)

-OCC Pre-Calculus (1) SUPA Calculus (1)
+OCC Pre-Calculus (1) AP Calculus (1)

-ESF Algebra and Pre-Calculus (1) SUPA Statistics (1)
+ESF Algebra and Pre-Calculus (1) SUPA Calculus (1)

-OCC Pre-Calculus w/Trigonometry (1) ESF Calculus (1)
+OCC Pre-Calculus w/Trigonometry (1) SUPA Statistics (1)

-AP Statistics (1) OCC Calculus (1)
+AP Statistics (1) ESF Calculus (1)

-AP Calculus (1) AP Calculus (1) Applied Statistical Reasoning (1)
+AP Calculus (1) OCC Calculus (1)

+Applied Statistical Reasoning (1)

 Business Applications (1)

 Students must complete 3 math courses and successfully challenge one Regents Exam to meet graduation requirements.
+All students in 9th grade will receive either CC Algebra 1 or Intensified Algebra unless the student successfully passed CC Algebra 1 course and the Algebra Common Core Regents Exam in 8th grade.
 All students who have earned a credit for Algebra 1 will enroll in Geometry.
-If a student passes Algebra 1 course but does not pass the Regents, the student must be enrolled in Modeling with Math and Applications of Quadratics for year 2.
+If a student passes Algebra 1 course but does not pass the Regents, the student must be enrolled in Math Lab as an elective course.
 All students passing Algebra 1 and Geometry will be placed in Algebra 2.
 Students must meet placement criteria for AP and SUPA courses.
 Students must have an Algebra 2 credit in order to take Pre-Calculus.
-All Algebra 1 and Geometry courses are 1-year programs.
+All Algebra 1 and Geometry courses are 1 year programs.
 Math Lab should be made available to all students in 9th grade as an intervention for students.
-Students may receive an elective credit for math lab but may not use this course as a 3rd math credit for graduation.
+Students may receive an elective credit for math lab, but may not use this course as a 3rd math credit for graduation.
 This elective is for students who must continue to work on filling in gaps in our core curriculum or would like to accelerate math skills.
-A math lab must include a component that generates data.
-This data will be provided to teachers, students, and parents in order to enable differentiated instruction for enrolled students.
+A math lab must be able to provide data to teachers, students and parents in order to enable differentiated instruction for enrolled students.

-MAT 101 ALGEBRA 1 (1 Credit)
+MAT 110 COMMOM CORE ALGEBRA 1 (1 Credit)

 This is the first year of high school mathematics.
 This course will extend and formalize the mathematics that students learned in the middle grades.
-This course will deepen and extend understanding of linear and exponential relationships by contrasting them with each other and applying linear models to data that show a linear trend.
-Students will also learn methods for analyzing, solving, and modeling with quadratic functions.
+This course will deepen and extend understanding of linear and exponential relationships by contrasting then with each other and applying linear models to data that show a linear trend.
+Students will also engage in methods for analyzing, solving, and using quadratic functions.
 This course will culminate in the New York State Algebra 1 Regents Examination.
 NCAA Approved Offered in all High Schools